-Buenos Aires Tartan Day 2013 will be celebrated on Sunday 7 April next to the City Hall at the corner of.
-Mayo Ave. and Bolivar Street.
-12 pm: Beginning of a Celtic and Nordic Fair on the street.
-3 pm: Opening celebrations on the stage in front of the City Hall that will include the installations of the Grand Marshal and the Key Bearer of the symbolic key to the gate of Arbroath's Abbey and continuing with the Bussing and Casting of the Colours of the City of Buenos Aires and a call to the Gathering of the Clans displaying the Crann Tara.
+Buenos Aires Tartan Day 2014 will be celebrated on Saturday 5 April next to the City Hall at the corner of.
+Mayo Ave. and Bolivar Street at 12 pm.
+There is a Celtic and Nordic Fair on the street at 2pm and opening celebrations on the stage in front of the City Hall that will include the installations of the Grand Marshal and the Key Bearer of the symbolic key to the gate of Arbroath's Abbey and continuing with the Bussing and Casting of the Colours of the City of Buenos Aires and a call to the Gathering of the Clans displaying the Crann Tara.
 The signing of the Declaration of Arbroath will be re-enacted by the group A.R.M.E.
 The Buenos Aires Scottish Guard will then lead a parade along Mayo Ave. followed by various Scottish interest groups and friends.
 The participants will remember their cultural heritage and the contributions of Scots and Scots-Argentines to the history and development of Argentina.
 At the end of the walk, pipers will entertain the public and music and dances will be presented on the stage.
+This year’s celebration is dedicated to the 700th anniversary of the Battle of Bannockburn and various medieval re-enactors will participate.
 The event will be closed with a Highland Toast made by the authorities of the Scottish Argentine Society and the City Hall, honouring Tartan Day.

 The Scottish Society of Greater Bloomington along with Southern Indiana Pipes and Drums and Scottish Dancers of Greater Bloomington will celebrate Tartan Day April 14th at their local College Mall from 2pm to 5pm.
 Any questions, call 812-336-5574. -->